 The mooring areas in the northern reaches of Essex, west of Brockway Island, have historically been used only by the clubs and the sailing academy located on the Great Meadows.

 Historically, it has been shown that a healthy commercial rental mooring operation is an important benefit to the general public and to the maintenance of moorings and mooring area.
 Private mooring permit holders have required assistance in acquiring quality tackle and having it placed correctly.
 Many transient boaters have preferred the convenience and security of a professionally placed mooring.
 The commercial operations have provided shore support facilities and launch service for all boats in the harbor.
-The services of a commercial operation are used for the placement and maintenance of navigational aids (harbor buoys) by the Town of Essex Harbor Management Commission.
+The services of a commercial operation are used for the placement and maintenance of navigational aids (harbor buoys) by the Town of Essex

 The various practices of harbor usage and allocation, such as the number of commercial rental moorings, the number of support moorings and the number of private moorings have been codified into a permit system by the Harbor Master.
 This effort, which began in 1984, has yielded an administrative system, which reflects historical practices and serves the Essex harbor well.

 The number of moorings in Essex has reached the capacities of the main anchorages.
 This condition has led to the creation of a formal waiting list for private moorings in Essex.
 The waiting list currently contains about seventy names.
 Each year, mooring turnover has allowed the granting of approximately five new permits to individuals from the waiting list.

-In recent years, turnover has increased and the wait list is shorter, This appears to be a trend for now.
+UPDATE 2018: Turnover has increased and wait list is shorter; this appears to be a trend.

 The natural foci of attention in Essex are the main mooring areas and commercial district at the foot of Main Street and in the Connecticut River.
 However, Essex has a capacity for water activity and storage in its coves and other areas.
 These areas have been used by craft according to the water depth, bottom and other characteristics of each area.
 The three coves of Essex: North Cove, Middle Cove and South Cove area used for mooring in a limited fashion.
 North Cove has a deep channel and ten or twelve boats are moored, fore and aft, along the sides.
 The channel in